 OUR JOINT DEVELOPMENT AGREEMENT WITH SUMITOMO PRECISION PRODUCTS CO.
-LTD IS IMPORTANT TO OUR OPERATIONS AND IS SUBJECT TO EXPIRATION
+LTD IS IMPORTANT TO OUR OPERATIONS AND IS SUBJECT TO EXPIRATION.

-On May 31, 2012, we entered into a Joint Research and Product Development Agreement (the "Joint Development Agreement") with SPP for the commercialization of our ChromaID technology.
-We filed a copy of the Joint Development Agreement in our Form 8-K filed on June 4, 2012.
+On May 31, 2012, we entered into a Joint Research and Product Development Agreement with SPP for the commercialization of our ChromaID technology.
 The term of the Joint Development Agreement was extended to December 31, 2013.
-We have certain product development responsibilities under the Joint Development Agreement.
-In addition, the ownership of technology under the Joint Development Agreement is discussed in our Form 8-K filed June 4, 2012.

-The Company's failure to operate in accordance with the terms of the Joint Development Agreement could result in the agreement not being renewed at the expiration of its current term
+This Joint Development Agreement focuses on the commercialization of our ChromaIDTM technology.
+Our failure to operate in accordance with the terms of the Joint Development Agreement could result in the agreement not being renewed at the expiration of its current term.